Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

 ## Notification

-Notification entity records deliverance of app notifications to the users.
+The Notification entity logs the delivery of app notifications to users.

 ### Fields
-- ID
+- ID: Unique identifier for the notification.
-- Status - delivered or not
+- Status: Indicates whether the notification has been delivered or not.
-- Type - to allow for identification of different interpretation in code and richer content for the user.
+- Type: Enables identification of different interpretations in code and provides richer content for the user.
-- Type Specific Data - dynamic field, data to present to the user.
+- Type Specific Data: A dynamic field containing data to be presented to the user.

 ### Outbound Links
-- User - the intended recepient of the notification
+- User: Identifies the intended recipient of the notification.

 ## User Report